-2023 Armstrong Now Artists in Residence
+2024 Armstrong Now Artists in Residence Call for Applications

 The ARMSTRONG NOW Artist-in-Residence program contextualizes Louis Armstrong’s contributions within historical and 21st Century constellations of Black making, thinking, and vitality.
-The residency provides emerging artists with a platform to create new work inspired by the vast collection of artifacts and documents in the Armstrong Archives.
+The residency provides established and emerging artists with a platform to create new work inspired by the vast collection of artifacts and documents in the Armstrong Archives.

-Between July and December, 2023, Artists-in-Residence will spend time at the Museum for an intensive period of research and rehearsal, creating their new work based on thematic content drawn from the Armstrong Archives.
+Artists-in-Residence will spend time at the Museum for an intensive period of research and rehearsal, creating their new work based on thematic content drawn from the Armstrong Archives.
 At the end of their residency, artists will present a public performance of the work at the Museum and additional performances may premiere in collaboration with partners throughout New York and beyond.

 “As we research and recall shared lineages and present day interrelations of improvisational music and dance across the Black Diaspora (and beyond), it is an absolute treasure to explore and expand our learning, vocabulary, and connections through the music and life of Louis Armstrong.”

-~esperanza spalding & AntonioBrownDance: Off-Brand gOdds
+~esperanza spalding & AntonioBrownDance: Off-Brand gOdds, 2023 Artists-in-Residence

 Background